xcapaldi/nanoprep/README.md

 To contribute, you can fork the project and open a pull request.
 I just ask that you add any new dependencies to `requirements.txt` and run [black](https://github.com/psf/black) on any code changes.
 Use [Google-style docstrings](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) (although my current documentation is sparse).
+The two easiest points of entry are adding your own configuration to the `contrib` directory as a reference for other or adding an new/improved `helper`.

-Here are some projects that I think would contribute greatly to the project:
+Here are some larger tasks that I think would contribute greatly to the project:

-* Apply the [typing](https://docs.python.org/3/library/typing.html) library across the project for clarity.
+[ ] Apply the [typing](https://docs.python.org/3/library/typing.html) library across the project for clarity.
-* Introduce system tests for individual protocols using dummy `emitters`, `loggers`, `timers` and `sourcemeters`.
+[ ] Introduce system tests for individual protocols using dummy `emitters`, `loggers`, `timers` and `sourcemeters`.
-* Create a dummy sourcemeter for PyMeasure so we can write actual system tests.
+[ ] Create a dummy sourcemeter for PyMeasure so we can write actual system tests.
-* Documentation (ideally use Google-style docstrings and [lazydocs](https://github.com/ml-tooling/lazydocs).
+[ ] Documentation (ideally use Google-style docstrings and [lazydocs](https://github.com/ml-tooling/lazydocs).
-* Migrate old protocols and write new one.
+[X] Migrate old protocols and write new one.
-* Write a configuration validator so users can see what parts of this config are not working.
+[ ] Write a configuration validator so users can see what parts of this config are not working.

 ## License
 MIT License